 For the women in your life, take the time to learn about women and heart health.

-According to the AHA, nearly 80 percent of cardiovascular (heart) diseases are preventable.
+According to the American Heart Association, nearly 80 percent of cardiovascular (heart) diseases are preventable.
 Awareness and prompt action are vital to stay ahead of the disease.
 Help the women you care about live healthier lives by:

 - knowing their numbers and family history of heart disease,

 - recognizing the signs and symptoms of both heart attack and stroke,

 - encouraging them to make healthy lifestyle changes.

 “It is essential that we become proactive about preventing heart disease,” says cardiologist Kami Banks, M.D., MPH, of Presbyterian Heart & Vascular Group, a Texas Health Physicians Group practice.
 “A good first step is to be more mindful about cardiovascular risk factors.
 Key questions to ask are: ‘What is my blood pressure, cholesterol, diabetes number and weight?
 How much exercise do I commit to per week?
 Am I eating a heart-healthy diet that is full of vegetables and low in saturated fats?’
 Discussing these issues with a doctor can help develop a plan for prevention which may include lifestyle changes, medications or sometimes even heart disease screening.”

 A Woman’s Greatest Health Threat

 There are a number of misconceptions about heart disease in women that could be putting your loved one’s health at risk.
 For one, it’s not just a problem for “older” women as some might think.
 Heart disease and stroke can affect a woman at any age.
 In fact, new research released by the AHA shows heart attacks are on the rise in younger women.
 And heart disease takes the lives of more women than cancer, accidents and diabetes combined.
 That’s why it’s important for all women to take charge of their heart health and encourage others to do the same.